First off, what are Review Snippets?

 - You will still see Review Snippets in search results for your business profile page on Trustpilot.

 The change is in effect as of September 16th, 2019.

 Not at all.
-As you can see in the examples above and below, these are not impacted by this change and are among the few types of pages that comply with the Google's new Rich Snippet guidelines.
+As you can see in the examples above and below, these are not impacted by this change and are among the few types of pages that comply with the Google's new Review Snippet guidelines.

 As a leading online review platform, free and open to all, Trustpilot continues to be a third-party source of credible, authentic, trusted review content.

 No, this change only affects organization and local review markup and does not include the product markup.
 Here is an example:

 So, what are my best next steps?